christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 Before you can start to work with your data within your R session, you need to get the data into your R workspace.
 Data acquisition is the process you use to import data into your R session so that it can be viewed, stored, and analyzed.
 We have discussed already how to import spreadsheet-like tables saved as csv or Excel files using `read_csv` and `read_excel`.
 Data and information on the web is growing exponentially.
 In today’s world, all the data that you need for your own personal projects is already available on the internet – the only thing limiting you from using it is the ability to access it.
 This session will cover how to connect to databases and how to acquire data from the web.

-Why web scrape in the context of Business Analytics
+Why web scrape in the context of Business Analytics?

 * The web is full of free & valuable data
 * Many companies put their information out there